0x7df/naivebayes/README.md

 # README #

-A very simple naive Bayes classifier.
+A very simple naive Bayes classifier based on http://blog.yhathq.com/posts/naive-bayes-in-python.html.

 ### How to test and run ###